arangodb-foxx/pronto-move-shard/README.md

 ## Description

-A quick and dirty game old school flash style game illustrating shard movement within the cluster.
+A quick and dirty old school flash style game illustrating shard movement within the cluster.
 Won't work on a single server.

 Please note that there are many unhandled edge cases in this game so please do not install it on a production system.